asciant/prisma2-unchecked-relations/README.md

 #### Failing Example 2

-*caused by using the wrong datatype - id is a string*
+*This error was caused by using the wrong datatype in the ID (the ID is a string, whereas Prisma was looking for a number in `PostUpdateInput`).
+As a result, the `Unchecked` type (`PostUncheckedUpdateInput`) was used, which doesn't have access to the categories relation, or connect functionality.
+If the ID was a number, the typings would have matched and the desired `PostUpdateInput` type would have been used by Prisma, which has access to the categories relation (and connect functionality).*

 1. Do setup (if you didn't already do it in the working example)
 2. Run `npm run fail2`